Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

   - Cosmos-db: The main sample we'll refer to throughout the rest of the guide

-Once the repository is cloned, you can continue following this guide.
+Once you clone the repository, you can continue to follow this guide.

 ### Set the environment variables

-Once the Azure Cosmos DB Core (SQL) API instance is created, then create environment variables with the URI and the key. **application-default.properties** is configured to look for the following environment variables:
+Once you create your Cosmos DB Core (SQL) API instance, then create environment variables with the URI and the key. **application-default.properties** is configured to look for the following environment variables:

 - AZURE_COSMOS_URI